jerryhgladinet/docs/admin/source/chapter01.rst

 2 Overview of the |prodname|
 ############################################

 |prodname| is a mobile access and secure file sharing solution.
-It differentiates itself from other File Sync and Share solutions by focusing on data security, permission controls and
+It differentiates itself from other File Sync and Share solutions by focusing on data security, permission controls and,
 file server cloud-enablements including data protection and cloud migration. |prodname| surpasses the competition in the following areas:

    1. Maintaining Active Directory, security and NTFS permissions on files and folders.